-The Moriah Dru/Richard Lake mystery consists of seven novels to date, with the most recent —Wolf's Clothing — a Bold Venture Press original.
+The Moriah Dru/Richard Lake mystery series consists of eight novels to date — the forthcoming Colors of Blood is a Bold Venture Press original.
 The series author describes herself:

 I grew up in Missouri, then moved south to join The Atlanta Journal-Constitution staff.
 I researched and edited the columns of humorist Lewis Grizzard and co-wrote a news column with another reporter for three years.